 - unEARTHED: Wyoming Residents Win Right To Know What Lurks In Their Fracking Wastewater

 - unEARTHED: Study Shows Aquifers Threatened By Fracking

 - Public: How will oil, gas affect us?
 (Wyoming News)

-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in and around Wyoming.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around Wyoming.
+Click on each fraccident to learn more: